Scott Dixon: Sports car career

-In 2020, he entered the 24 Hours of Daytona, this time with Wayne Taylor Racing (WTR).
+In 2020, Dixon entered the 24 Hours of Daytona, this time with Wayne Taylor Racing (WTR).
 The No. 10 Cadillac DPi-V.R he shared with Briscoe, Kamui Kobayashi and Renger van der Zande won in a record-breaking 833 laps.
 Dixon finished sixteenth overall in the Bathurst 12 Hour with R-Motorsport's No. 76 Pro class Aston Martin Vantage AMR GT3 he shared with Jake Dennis and Rick Kelly one week later.
 He, Briscoe and Van Der Zande won the Petit Le Mans and were seventh in the 12 Hours of Sebring with WTR.
 Dixon finished fifth in both the 24 Hours of Daytona and the 12 Hours of Sebring in 2021, driving the No. 1 Cadillac CGR DPi-V.R with Kevin Magnussen and Van Der Zande.
-He, Earl Bamber and Van Der Zande were fifth in the season-ending Petit Le Mans.
-In the 2022 24 Hours of Daytona, he finished seventh in class and fourteenth overall in the No. 1 car alongside Sébastien Bourdais, Palou, and Van Der Zande; he missed the 12 Hours of Sebring because of an IndyCar commitment at Texas and was replaced by Ryan Hunter-Reay.
-He finished fourth in the season-ending Petit Le Mans alongside Bourdais and Van Der Zande.
+He, Earl Bamber and van Der Zande were fifth in the season-ending Petit Le Mans.
+In the 2022 24 Hours of Daytona, he finished seventh in class and fourteenth overall in the No. 1 car alongside Sébastien Bourdais, Palou, and van Der Zande; he missed the 12 Hours of Sebring because of an IndyCar commitment at Texas and was replaced by Ryan Hunter-Reay.
+He finished fourth in the season-ending Petit Le Mans alongside Bourdais and van Der Zande.

+Dixon in the pitlane at the 24 Hours of Le Mans in 2023.

 Dixon competing during the 2023 24 Hours of Le Mans.

 Dixon competed in the 2023 24 Hours of Daytona as a co-driver in the No. 1 Cadillac V-LHDh car with Bourdais and Van Der Zande, finishing third overall.
 He, Bourdais and Van Der Zande went on to finish fourth in the 2023 24 Hours of Le Mans, and the trio were second overall at the season-ending Petit Le Mans.
 Dixon, Bourdais, Palou and Van Der Zande retired from the 2024 24 Hours of Daytona with a mechanical powertrain fault, and Dixon, Bourdais and Van Der Zande finished second overall in the 12 Hours of Sebring after a late race duel with WTR.
 Dixon, Bourdais and Van Der Zande teamed up again for the 2024 24 Hours of Le Mans, retiring after 18 hours with an unrepairable oil leak.
 The trio came from two laps down after two drive-through penalties to win the season-ending Petit Le Mans.

+Dixon in the Meyer Shank Racing Acura ARX-06 before the start of the 2025 24 Hours of Daytona.

-Dixon is set to share the No. 60 Acura ARX-06 for the five Endurance Cup races of the 2025 IMSA SportsCar Championship alongside full-time IMSA drivers Colin Braun and Tom Blomqvist at Meyer Shank Racing, joined by Rosenqvist for the 24 Hours of Daytona.
-The team finished second at Daytona and tenth at Sebring.
+In 2025, Dixon shared the No. 60 Acura ARX-06 for the five Endurance Cup races of the 2025 IMSA SportsCar Championship alongside full-time IMSA drivers Colin Braun and Tom Blomqvist at Meyer Shank Racing, joined by Rosenqvist for the 24 Hours of Daytona.
+The team finished second at Daytona, tenth at Sebring and fifth at the Petit Le Mans.